History of Luxembourg (1984—present): 2013 election

-Juncker resigned, turning to the press to blame his coalition partner for betrayal.
-Legislative elections were scheduled for 20 October, the first early elections since the 1960s.
-Given Juncker's popularity, projections suggested that the CSV might not lose enough seats as to allow for an alternative DP-LSAP-Green coalition.
+Juncker resigned, and publicly blamed his coalition partner for betrayal.
+Legislative elections were scheduled for October, the first early elections since the 1960s.
+Given Juncker's popularity, projections suggested that the CSV might not lose enough seats to allow for an alternative DP-LSAP-Green coalition.
 However, alternatives such as a renewed CSV-LSAP alliance or a CSV-DP government would also be difficult.
 In the event, the election results meant the end of the CSV's and Juncker's time in government.
 At the time of leaving office, he was the longest-serving head of any national government in the EU.

 Bettel: "Gambia" coalition

-A coalition was formed between the DP, LSAP and Greens after the 2013 election.
+A coalition was formed between the DP, LSAP and Greens after the 2013 election, presided by the DP's Xavier Bettel.
 This was only the second government since 1945 that did not involve the CSV.
 It was also the first time the Greens were involved in government.
 Due to the colours associated with the 3 parties (red, blue and green) the arrangement was known as a "Gambia coalition".

 In its two terms of office, the coalition introduced far-reaching social reforms, in order to overcome what they termed the political stagnation in the country which had come about due to long years of CSV dominance.
-Of particular note are the separation of church and state (completed by 2018), the abolition of religion lessons in public schools, and the legal establishment of same-sex marriages.
-The second term of office (from 2018) was marked by the social and political consequences of various crises including the Covid-19 pandemic, which had a major effect on political life in Luxembourg.
-This also affected the achievements of the coalition in its second term.
-While the government was able to fulfil some of its manifesto promises, such as the introduction of free public transport, many proposals did not or only partly came to fruition.
-However, on 1 July 2023 a modernised constitution came into force, which was more adapted to the workings of the current political system, and which was passed with the votes not only of the coalition parties but also the CSV.
+Of particular note are the separation of church and state, the abolition of religion lessons in public schools, and the legal establishment of same-sex marriages.

+The second term of office from 2018 was marked by the social and political consequences of various crises including the COVID-19 pandemic, which had a major effect on political life in Luxembourg.
+This affected the coalition's achievements in its second term: while the government was able to fulfil some of its manifesto promises, such as the introduction of free public transport, many proposals did not or only partly came to fruition.
+However, in July 2023 a modernised constitution came into force, which was more adapted to the workings of the current political system, and which was passed with the votes not only of the coalition parties but also the CSV.

 In 2023, the government legalised the possession and cultivation of cannabis for personal use, against strong criticism from the CSV.